 RNs may choose nursing careers in specific healthcare areas for which they obtain certifications, which are offered through professional associations, such as the American Nurses Credentialing Center (ANCC).
 Nurses can earn certification in ambulatory care, gerontology and pediatrics, among others.
 Obtaining certification is usually voluntary, but some employers also may require certification.

 In addition, RN positions may require certification in cardiopulmonary resuscitation (CPR), basic life support (BLS) certification and/or advanced cardiac life support (ACLS).

-Your Next Steps to a BSN Degree for a Career in Nursing
+Your Next Steps Towards a Career in Nursing

 If you’re ready to apply to the BSN program at Houston Christian University, start your application process here.